Non-invasive brain stimulation: Existing NIBS methods

 The three most distinguished NICS methods include transcranial magnetic stimulation (TMS), transcranial direct-current stimulation (tDCS) and transcranial alternating current stimulation (tACS).
 All methods involve the targeting to the cerebellar region of interest.
 However collectively the effects of these treatments are not fully disclosed.
 Multiple theories have been suggested; 1) NICS influences the excitability of cerebellar neurons and in the connectivity between cerebellar and other brain regions, which henceforth alters the cerebellums motor and cognitive functions.
 2) NICS can induce variations in plasticity (ability of nervous system to adapt its activity in response to stimuli), which create long-lasting effects behaviour and cognition.
 3) NICS induces selectivity of the activation and/or inhibition of specific neural circuits within the cerebellum.

 Transcranial magnetic stimulation (TMS)

-Figure 1: Image derived from psych scene hub displaying the general mechanism of TMS.
-A small coil is placed near the scalp, whereby a magnetic field is applied to induce an electrical field within the brains outer cortex.
-The coil is generally directed above the motor cortex (region which primarily generates neural impulses).

-Figure 2: Image of Dr. Oscar Morales (medical director of TMS service at McLean Hospital) displaying how the TMS coil is positioned.
-This equipment was directed for the treatment of OCD.

 TMS utilises a magnetic field to induce a brief electrical impulse which stimulates neurons within the cerebral cortex.
 This targets the cerebral cortex through electromagnetic induction.
 Its general mechanism is applying a magnetic field in the form of coil to the scalp which then influences your motor cortex.
 TMS itself has variations in terms of magnet strength, pulse frequency, pulse patterns (rTMS), magnetic coil type and stimulation target.
 Depending on its target use, these factors can be manipulated specific to the target disease.
 This is a method which is FDA approved and primarily utilized for mental illnesses such as depression.